mosishon/sandsploit/README.md

 Installing
 --

-For Install The Sandsploit Framework you must use run installer.py with Python interpreter
+For Install The Sandsploit Framework you must run installer.py with Python interpreter

 Using Sandsploit
 --